Understanding Common Reasons for eTA Rejection

 Clarify Your Travel Purpose

-If your visa was rejected due to doubts about the purpose of your visit, you must ensure that your intentions are clear and well-documented.
+If your eTA was rejected due to doubts about the purpose of your visit, you must ensure that your intentions are clear and well-documented.
 If your purpose wasn’t clearly stated or if there was inconsistency between your application and supporting documents, it can raise suspicion.

 What to Include to Clarify Your Purpose